saraHamidiii/Stream_Querying_Project2/README.md

 ---------------------------------------------------------------------------------------------------------
-Required to download Apache Kafka: https://kafka.apache.org/
+Required to download Apache Kafka in each of the VMs: https://kafka.apache.org/

 ---------------------------------------------------------------------------------------------------------
-Before starting the cluster you have to create the firewall rules in the VPC
+Before starting the cluster you have to create the firewall rules in the VPC if using your own google VMs
 ---------------------------------------------------------------------------------------------------------
 "command" firewall rule
 1. IF YOU ARE ABLE TO SSH TO THE VMs, YOU CAN SKIP THIS RULE